ynput/OpenPype/website/docs/artist_hosts_maya.md

 #### Prepare scene for submission

 As we have working simple scene we can start preparing it for rendering.
-Pype is fully utilizing Render Setup layers for this.
-First of all, we need to create *Render instance* to tell Pype what to do with renders.
+OpenPype is fully utilizing Render Setup layers for this.
+First of all, we need to create *Render instance* to tell OpenPype what to do with renders.
 You can easily render locally or on render farm without it, but *Render instance* is here to mark render layers you want to publish.

 Lets create it.
-Go **Pype → Create...**.
+Go **OpenPype → Create...**.
 There select **Render** from list.
 If you keep checked **Use selection** it will use your current Render Layers (if you have them).
 Otherwise, if no render layers is present in scene, it will create one for you named **Main** and under it default collection with `*` selector.

-No matter if you use *Deadline* or *Muster*, Pype will try to connect to render farm and fetch machine pool list.
+No matter if you use *Deadline* or *Muster*, OpenPype will try to connect to render farm and fetch machine pool list.

 :::note Muster login